Date A Live

 Date A Live (デート・ア・ライブ, Dēto A Raibu) is a Japanese light novel series written by Kōshi Tachibana and illustrated by Tsunako.
 Fujimi Shobo published 22 volumes from March 2011 to March 2020 under their Fujimi Fantasia Bunko imprint.
 Yen Press holds the license to publish the light novel in English.

 Five manga were published by Kadokawa Shoten and Fujimi Shobo in Monthly Shōnen Ace and Monthly Dragon Age.
-An anime television series adaptation animated by AIC Plus+ aired between April and June 2013.
+An anime television series adaptation produced by AIC Plus+ aired between April and June 2013.
 A second season by Production IMS aired between April and June 2014.
-An original anime film, Date A Live: The Movie – Mayuri Judgement, was released in August 2015.
+An original anime film, Date A Live: Mayuri Judgement, was released in August 2015.
 A spin-off light novel series, Date A Live Fragment: Date A Bullet, began publication in March 2017.
 A third season by J.C.Staff aired between January and March 2019.
 A fourth season by Geek Toys aired from April to June 2022.
-A fifth season has been announced.
+A fifth season aired from April to June 2024.
+A new anime project has been announced.

 Plot

 The series begins with a strange phenomenon called a "spatial quake" devastating the center of Eurasia, resulting in at least 150 million casualties.
 For the next 30 years, smaller spatial quakes plague the world on an irregular basis.
 In the present, Shido Itsuka, a seemingly ordinary high school student, comes across a mysterious girl at the ground zero of a spatial quake.
-He learns from his adoptive sister Kotori the girl is one of the "Spirits" from different dimensions who are the real cause of the spatial quakes to occur when they manifest themselves in the real world.
+He learns from his adoptive sister Kotori the girl is one of the "Spirits" from different dimensions who are the real cause of the spatial quakes, which occur when Spirits manifest themselves in the real world.
 He also learns Kotori is the commander of the airship Fraxinus, crewed by the organization Ratatoskr and its parent company Asgard Electronics.

 Shido is recruited by Ratatoskr to make use of his mysterious ability to seal the Spirits' powers thus stopping them from being a threat to mankind.
 However, there is a catch: to seal a Spirit's power, he must make each Spirit fall in love with him and make her kiss him.
 Moreover, Shido and his companions face the opposition of the AST (Anti-Spirit Team), a special unit designed to suppress the threat posed by Spirits by eliminating them, which is backed by DEM (Deus Ex Machina) Industries, a conglomerate led by Sir Isaac Ray Pelham Westcott who intends to exploit the powers of the Spirits for his own agenda.
 As Shido successfully keeps sealing more and more Spirits, he gains allies to help him with his dates with other Spirits but also increases the competition among them for his attention and affection, much to his chagrin.